-Returns INTEGER, indicating the success of command:

-0 Opened successfully

-110001110 0x5A00 Invalid interface number

-0x5A06 Enable Fail

-Cycontions Local Stack Frame Underflow

-Exceptions Local Stack Frame Overflow

-Arguments

-byVal interfaceNum AS INTEGER

-interfaceNum For platforms that have multiple NFC interfaces, this identifies the interface to enable or

-disable and for platforms with only one interface specify 0 for this argument

-manu/Charta byVal newState AS INTEGER

-newState Set to 0 to disable NFC functionality.
+Exceptions Local Stack Frame UnderflowLocal Stack Frame Overflow Arguments interfaceNum byVal interfaceNum AS INTEGER For platforms that have multiple NFC interfaces, this identifies the interface to enable or disable and for platforms with only one interface specify 0 for this argument newState byVal newState AS INTEGER Set to 0 to disable NFC functionality.
 Non-zero to enable.
 Related Commands NFCFIELDSENSE, NFCCLOSE, NFCNDEFMSGCOMMIT